Paternalism and Deliberation: An Experiment on Making Formal Rules: Soft and hard paternalism

-We need not dwell here on the conceptual difficulties arising from Feinberg's distinction \eg{hanna2018hard}.
-Waiting periods are inherently softly paternalistic policies.
-They are choice-preserving, yet impose a temporal delay between decision and action, allowing decision-makers to reflect on their course of action and potentially reverse it.
-The intention of these policies is to prevent impulsive, ill-considered decisions, appealing to Feinberg's delineation.
-It has to be noted that waiting periods impose costs on decision-makers \citep[note 7]{loewenstein2007economist} and---since they affect all who wish to take an action, irrespective of their pre-existing level of consideration---waiting periods are not asymmetrically paternalistic \citep{camerer2003regulation}.
-However, they allow decision-makers to take any action.
-To the extent that waiting is less costly than a ban, they fit Sunstein's (\citeyear{sunstein2014nudge}) definition, too: “Soft paternalism is weaker and essentially libertarian, in the crucial sense that it preserves freedom of choice” (p.
+Setting aside the conceptual difficulties with Feinberg's distinction \eg{hanna2018hard}, waiting periods impose a delay between decision and action, allowing decision-makers to reflect and potentially reverse course.
+They are intended to prevent impulsive, ill-considered decisions---a rationale that appeals to Feinberg's delineation.
+Moreover, waiting periods are choice-preserving: they allow decision-makers to take any action.
+To the extent that waiting is less costly than a ban, they fit Sunstein's (\citeyear{sunstein2014nudge}) definition, too: ``Soft paternalism is weaker and essentially libertarian, in the crucial sense that it preserves freedom of choice'' (p.
 19).
-Similarly, \cite[18]{scoccia2018concept} writes: “[S]ome nudges, such as mandatory ‘cooling off’ periods for major financial or medical care decisions, may actually enhance autonomy […]” On the other hand, laws that constrain behavior remove autonomy in a hard paternalistic manner \eg{rizzo2009little}.
-Informed decision-makers face the cost of not being able to act on their true preferences, or even punishment for violations, indicating the hard paternalistic nature of such rules. \cite[ch.
+That said, waiting periods impose costs on decision-makers \citep[note 7]{loewenstein2007economist} and---since they affect all who wish to take an action, irrespective of their pre-existing level of consideration---are not asymmetrically paternalistic \citep{camerer2003regulation}.
+Feinberg's voluntariness-based criterion alone therefore does not fully classify them as soft, because the delay applies equally to those whose choices are already well-considered.
+Similarly, \cite[18]{scoccia2018concept} writes that ``[some] nudges, such as mandatory `cooling off' periods for major financial or medical care decisions, may actually enhance autonomy''.
+Laws that constrain behavior, on the other hand, remove autonomy in a hard paternalistic manner \eg{rizzo2009little}.
+Informed decision-makers face the cost of not being able to act on their true preferences, or even punishment for violations---hallmarks of hard paternalism. \cite[ch.
 2]{sunstein2014nudge} discusses some of these nuances.